The green glow of dark-tainted earth.

 “Come on,” Fynn said.
 “Give it all we’ve got.”

-The priest and warlock held out their hands and dark void energy swirled from within them both.
-The Light all but retreated from Baarus’ form, leaving him looking rather lifeless and pale.
+The priest and Shadwospeaker held out their hands and dark void energy swirled from within them both.
+The luminary magic all but retreated from Daarus’ form, leaving him looking rather lifeless and pale.
 Ailyn, on the other hand, seemed to grow more powerful with each passing moment.
 Her spell grew and the energy shield turned from shimmering gold to deep purple.
-Then, cracks of Light began to emerge all around them, like glass dangerously close to shattering.
+Then, cracks of light began to emerge all around them, like glass dangerously close to shattering.

 Aethelwolfe already had his weapon in hand.
 “Hold on, Iliera.
 We’re coming.”